 I didn’t have much money.
 I couldn’t have imagined being where I am now, financially.
-It was tough living on one salary, and I’m sure I was worried about all kinds of things.
+It was hard living on one salary, and I’m sure I was worried about all sorts of things.
 But as I look back, I just remember being so happy.
 Life was great.
 It had nothing to do with whether we could afford a nice car or jet off to Paris.
-You’ve got to work on the realization that 90 percent of the stuff you’re worried about right now would be insignificant if you found out tomorrow was your last day.
+You’ve got to work on the realization that 90% of the stuff you’re worried about right now would be insignificant if you found out tomorrow was your last day.
 As long as I’m working to make a positive difference in the world, I’m happy.
-And you can be, too.
+And you can be as well.

 4. Act the way you want to feel.